 Road conditions in Ladakh in August

-Well, due to heavy downpours, the roads around Manali-Leh Highway are covered in slush.
+Due to heavy downpours, the roads around Manali-Leh Highway are covered in slush.
 There are many water crossings as well.
-So, you need to be very careful while driving a car or riding a bike.
+So, you must be very careful while driving or riding a bike.
 If you get stuck somewhere, you can always ask for help.
-Apart from this, water streams and mud will be less at the top passes and internal roads in Ladakh.
+Besides, water streams and mud will be less at the top passes and internal roads in Ladakh.

 Places to Visit in Ladakh in August